AbeCole/gatsby-source-shopify-admin/readme.md

 # Gatsby Source Shopify Admin

-This is a Gatsby source plugin to pull data from Shopify using both the Storefront and Admin APIs.
+This is a Gatsby source plugin to pull data from Shopify using the Admin APIs.

-This has been developed while working on a client project so while I've aimed to remain project agnostic there may be code specific to our requirements.
-This should be improved (or removed) when found.
+This plugin was recently (Q1 2020) re-written to utilize the [Shopify Bulk API](https://shopify.dev/tutorials/perform-bulk-operations-with-admin-api#operation-restrictions).

-Credit to https://gitlab.com/heartofcode/gatsby-source-shopify-admin for their original work on combining Storefront and Admin API requests.
+It is highly likely to run into bugs or un-handled errors.
+This plugin was written to fill a void while trying to complete a client's project, since then I've tried to improve it to be project-agnostic and work better for others to use.
+If you find any error/issue please let me know so we can try to improve this plugin to a point where it can be used by anyone.

 # Installation